 Active Full Backup

 For example, the regular backup schedule is set to Monday and Tuesday at 15:00.
 Active full backup schedule is set to Friday.
 In this case, the backup job schedule will contain information that the job must start on Monday, Tuesday and Friday at 15:00.

-Note that if the job is not scheduled to run automatically, Veeam Agent will not create active full backups.
+Keep in mind that if the job is not scheduled to run automatically, Veeam Agent will not run active full backup.
+For more information on how to configure backup job schedule, see Specify Backup Schedule and Configuring Backup Schedule.

 To be able to restore data from a Veeam Agent backup, you need to have a full backup file and a chain of subsequent incremental backup files on the disk.
 If you delete a full backup file, the whole chain of incremental backup files will become useless.
 In a similar manner, if you delete any incremental backup file before the point to which you want to roll back, you won’t be able to restore data (since later incremental backup files depend on earlier incremental backup files).

-For this reason, if you create an active full backup, in some days there will be more restore points on the disk than specified by retention policy settings.
-Veeam Agent for IBM AIX will remove the full backup chain only after the last incremental backup file in the chain becomes outdated.
+For this reason, if you create an active full backup, in some days there will be more restore points on the disk than specified by retention job settings.
+Veeam Agent will remove the full backup chain only after the last incremental backup file in the chain becomes outdated.

-For example, the retention policy is set to 3 restore points.
+For example, the retention job is set to 3 restore points.
 A full backup file is created on Sunday, incremental backup files are created on Monday and Tuesday, and an active full backup is created on Wednesday.
-Although the backup chain now contains 4 restore points, Veeam Agent for IBM AIX will not delete the previous backup chain.
+Although the backup chain now contains 4 restore points, Veeam Agent will not delete the previous backup chain.
 Veeam Agent will wait for the next 2 incremental backup files to be created, and only then will delete the whole previous chain, which will happen on Friday.
-As a result, although the retention policy is set to 3 restore points, the actual number of backup files on the disk will be greater for some time.
+As a result, although the retention job is set to 3 restore points, the actual number of backup files on the disk will be greater for some time.

 Active Full Backup

-In contrary, in a situation where you manually create an active full backup once, Veeam Agent for IBM AIX will treat the active full backup in the same way as a regular full backup.
+Veeam Agent treats the active full backup in the same way as a regular full backup.
 If some restore point becomes obsolete, Veeam Agent will re-build the full backup file to include in it data of the incremental backup file that follows the full backup file.
 After that, Veeam Agent will remove the earliest incremental backup file from the chain as redundant.

+Active Full Backup